 Massages for People with Extra Needs

-I take extra time for these mobile appointments, making it as easy as possible for them to enjoy a massage in their own comforting surroundings.
+I take extra time for these mobile appointments, making it as easy as possible for my clients to enjoy a massage in their own comforting surroundings.
 Below is a little more information about this side of my work with Massage and Me.

 Living with Dementia